kirazero17/aws-fcj-workshop-tags/content/5-CI-CD/5.4-Validating/_index.md

             Value: "myservice"
     ```

-1. You will now push the changes to the CodeCommit repository by running the following commands in the AWS Cloud9 terminal:
+1. You will now push the changes to the CodeCommit repository by running the following commands in the AWS Cloud9/VSCode Server terminal:

     ```bash
     cd ~/environment/cfn-guard-demo/